timballada/retro-snake-game/README.md

 4. Start the server with `node app.js` (or use a process manager like nodemon for development).
 5. Open your browser and navigate to `http://localhost:3000` to access the application.

-This project not only brings back the fun of the classic Snake game but also showcases how to build a secure, full-stack web application using modern JavaScript technologies.
-Enjoy playing and exploring the code!

 ---